adithyarao3103/adithyarao3103/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Hi, I’m Adithya

 - I am a physicist with an interest in theoretical and computational physics
 - My field of research so far has been theoretical and computational studies of quantum field theories.
-- I’m currently learning **ROOT, Deep Learning, and Quantum Simulations**
+- I’m currently learning **ROOT, Deep Learning, and Simulations for Quantum Systems**

 ---